jaaack-wang/rnn-transduction/README.md

 ## What RNNs can transduce

-It turns out that RNNs can model transduction tasks very robustly where each input symbol corresponds to one determined output symbol, namely, one-to-one mapping.
-In this case, only a few training data that covers all the possible transduction are needed.
+It turns out that RNNs can model transduction tasks very robustly where each input symbol corresponds to only one determined output symbol.
+In this case, only a few training examples that cover all the possible transduction are needed.
 For example, to learn identity function where each input symbol is mapped to itself, this can be made possible by one example where the sequence is a list of all possible tokens, and a hidden state size as small as 2, although more examples greatly accelerate learning speed.
 I have trained such models and extensively tested them on sequences of over 10,000 symbols without an error.

 In the provided examples (check `data`, `example_configs`, and `outputs`), I used RNNs to model the following functions (where the vocabulary is simply the 26 lowercase English letters):